KelvinJC/C4E/README.md

 <br>
 Studying the "classic" version of the C Programming language from the 1978 book written by Brian W. Kernighan and Dennis M. Ritchie through the C for Everybody course by Professor Charles Severance.

+The course is available on www.cc4e.com.

+I highly recommend this path.